+This course is required to apply for certification as a paramedic.
+This course provides students with field experiences to enhance knowledge and skills learned throughout the paramedic program.
 This course helps prepare students for the National Registry Paramedic Exam.
 Students will utilize paramedic skills in a field setting under the direct supervision of a licensed paramedic.